DynamoDS/Dynamo/README.md

 Dynamo Studio
 - Share your work online:  Share interactive parametric models online.
 Just publish your Dynamo graph and send a link to your colleagues or the whole world.
 People can view and interact with your designs in a regular web browser with no Dynamo installed
 - ImportExport: Read directly from DWG files and only pull out those pieces of the file that you want.
+- When a user downloads a dyn from the Customizer (or Shared Workspace), the dyn's Run setting is automatically set to "Manual".
+This may be confusing to some users when they open the dyn in Dynamo and see all Nulls in the outputs: simply click the Run button.

 Dynamo for Revit
 - Batch placement of adaptive components : Huge improvements to the speed and reliability of placing large numbers of adaptive components.